vinayakyengandul/greytrix-ui-kit/README.md

       - dialogTitle - String - This contains dialog title text.
       - searchBox - bool - This is option for search box is given or not by bool. default is false.
       - searchOnChangeHandler - Function - This function is when we search any key in search box that items list is filter by searchOnChangeHandler funation.
-      - dialogHeight - double - This will define dialog height.
+      - dialogHeight - double - This defines the dialog height.
 Default height is 350.

    - Example